 The writing project is a resource for teachers and school districts.
 During the school year, writing project teachers can also provide professional development workshops for other teachers in their schools and communities.
 We host Open Institutes around relevant topics for two weeks in the summer or two to three day workshops during the school year.
 We also host Young Writer's Camps for two weeks in the summer at school sites around North San Diego County for students in grades two through eight.

-The San Marcos Writing Project is pleased to offer five sessions to collaborate and align the skills, knowledge and ability students need in writing to meet California ELA and ELD State standards and to make a successful transition from high school to higher education and to the world of work.
+The San Marcos Writing Project is pleased to offer four sessions to collaborate and align the skills, knowledge and ability students need in writing to meet California ELA and ELD State standards and to make a successful transition from high school to higher education and to the world of work.
 High school teachers and college faculty will meet and discuss the topic of the day.

 Space is limited - please register soon!